-We see ahead to a time when the natural environment throughout England, Scotland, Wales and Northern Ireland is managed as an asset that provides benefits for everyone.
+We see ahead to a time when the natural environment throughout England, Scotland, Wales and Northern Ireland is managed so as to deliver greater wellbeing and prosperity for everyone.
 The environment underpins our quality of life, our health and our economy.
-Read more about our vision.

 The approach is: